hajimariyam/SportCave/README.md

 * Creation - Social
     * [x] Accept and validate text field input for new reaction
-    * [x] Send request to Parse server to create new item and attribute to logged in user
+    * [x] Send POST request to Parse server to create new item and attribute to logged in user
     * [x] Manually insert newly posted reaction in Social stream so it is immediately visible without the need for a full refresh

 * Profile